What is Kettlebell Sport?

 If you’re interested in giving kettlebell sport a try, you must work with an experience kettlebell sport coach to learn the proper techniques.
 DO NOT WATCH A FEW RANDOM YOUTUBE VIDEOS AND CALL IT GOOD.

 One-on-one in person learning is always best, but if online is your only option DEFINITELY go get yourself signed up for our Pro Kettlebell Rookies Challenge.
 Honestly, it's not marketed as a sport program, but it teaches you everything you an incredible amount of clean, snatch and jerk technique, and it's a 30-day program so by the end you will be practiced enough, conditioned and blazing to go all-in on a sport training cycle.

 How to Get into Kettlebell Sport

-Tip: As tempting as it may be, DO NOT skip the conditioning exercises, and don't try to make up missed training sessions by cramming them together back-to-back.
+PRO Tip: As tempting as it may be, DO NOT skip the conditioning exercises, and DO NOT try to make up missed training sessions by cramming them together back-to-back.